Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: there are two primary schools rated Outstanding by Ofsted in the Alderley Edge catchment area.
-The local public sector secondary school, Wilmslow High School, is rated Good by Ofsted.
+- Education: There are two highly regarded primary schools in the Alderley Edge catchment area.
+Alderley Edge School for Girls is a notable independent school in the village, and the local public sector secondary school is Wilmslow High School.
 Alderley Edge School for Girls is a highly regarded independent day school for girls aged 2 to 18;

 - Transport links: Alderley Edge is roughly 6 miles (10 km) equidistant from Macclesfield to the South East and Manchester Airport to the North West.
 At Manchester Airport there is a junction with the M56 motorway.
 Junctions with the M6 motorway (for Manchester and Liverpool to the North and the Midlands and London to the South) lie about the same distance away to the West;